recursively/recursively.github.io/source/_posts/Secure-Architectures-for-MQTT.md

 topic readwrite mqtt/#
 ```

-For the broker which used to receive subscriber's requests, you need to specify the address and port and apply the bridge function properly.
+For the broker which used to receive untrusted requests, you need to specify the address and port and apply the bridge function properly.
 I named this configuration file "mosquitto.conf2".
 ```ini
 listener 1883 172.20.1.92
 ```